-This is, of course, the obvious choice.
-Linux is free, it is widely available, and has acres of online guidance.
-We publish our own Linux help guides here at MakeUseOf, and we’re also addicted to compact Linux-powered ARM hobbyist computer the Raspberry Pi.
+Linux is free, widely available, and has acres of online guidance, making it the obvious choice.
+MakeUseOf publishes its own Linux help guides, while we’re also addicted to compact Linux-powered ARM hobbyist computer the Raspberry Pi.

 And that is the beauty of Linux: it will literally run on anything.
-If you’re looking for a free alternative to Windows, you should look no further than Linux Mint, currently the most popular Linux operating system (and there is a lot of competition).
-Perhaps you have aspirations to own a Mac?
-If your Cupertino lust is all about the visual design of macOS, then you might prefer to look at Elementary OS.
-Or you could just restyle your chosen Linux version.
+If you’re looking for a free alternative to Windows, you try Linux Mint, currently the most popular Linux operating system.
+But this is a competitive field—perhaps you aspire to own a Mac?
+If your Cupertino lust is all about the visual design of macOS, then you might consider Elementary OS.

 In short, Linux is the number one free alternative to Window for the simple reason that it is amazing.
-Here at MakeUseOf, we use various versions of Linux — but it’s not the only choice.
+Check our list of the top Linux operating systems to download a version to suit you.

 2. Chrome OS

-Comparatively lightweight and with a focus on cloud computing, Chrome OS is great for web browsing, social networking and word processing.
+Lightweight and with a focus on cloud computing, Chrome OS is great for web browsing, social networking, and word processing.
 It’s less impressive at media playback, and media editing and gaming are beyond its capabilities.

-If Linux isn’t your cup of tea but you’re looking for something that feels familiar, then Chrome OS is a good free alternative to Windows.
+If Linux isn’t your cup of tea but you’re looking for something that is easy to use, Chrome OS is a good free alternative to Windows.

-Often mentioned in the same breath as Linux, you could be forgiven for thinking that FreeBSD is just another Linux distribution.
-While it shares the Unix-like roots of Linux, FreeBSD is the modern-day, open source version of the Berkeley Software Distribution (BSD).
+Many think that FreeBSD is just another Linux distribution.
+While sharing the Unix-like roots of Linux, FreeBSD is the modern, open source version of the Berkeley Software Distribution (BSD).

-While it can be considered a relative of Linux, its code can be found in many places, such as Apple’s macOS and Sony’s PlayStation 4 operating system.
+FreeBSD can be considered a relative of Linux and its code can be found in many places.
+These include Apple’s macOS and Sony’s PlayStation 4 operating system.

 Our guide to the differences between Linux and FreeBSD should explain further.